Economist: Professions

 In many organizations, an "Economic Analyst" is a formalized role.
 Professionals here are employed (or engaged as consultants) to conduct research, prepare reports, or formulate plans and strategies to address economic problems.
 Here, as outlined, the analyst provides forecasts, analysis and advice, based upon observed trends and economic principles; this entails also collecting and processing economic and statistical data using econometric methods and statistical techniques.

-Economic analysts employed in industry typically advise corporations' and financial institutions' reinvestment and capital budgeting decisions, and provide long term economic forecasts used within these organizations more generally.